harding/old-docs-history-bitcoin.org/en/developer-reference.md

 ~~~

 {% autocrossref %}
-Hex-encoded *data* indentified by *flag* which should be included in the
+Hex-encoded *data* identified by *flag* which should be included in the
 coinbase field of the coinbase transaction.
 The flag is for the
 benefit of mining software---only the data is included.
 {% endautocrossref %}